WojciechMatuszewski/cdk-apigw-waf-example/README.md

 - You attach the _WebACL_ to the stage of the API, not the whole API

 - With the APIGW REST API + CloudFront, the WAF can be associated with either the API itself or the CloudFront distribution.
   Of course, nothing is stopping you from attaching the WAF to both of the services.
+Having said that, you would need to create 2 _WebACLs_ for that as they have to be of different types for each service.

 ## WAF with APIGW HTTP API